 One of the benefits of being a big city like Oakland is having a public transportation system, but in Oakland the transit system is the mode of choice for lots of people getting to and from work every day.
 You will find many people using the subway for their daily commute, even though other transportation options exist.
 If you ask these commuters, many will tell you that not having to drive in the snarl of big city traffic is one of main reasons for leaving the car at home, or even not owning a car at all.
 With so many people taking the subway Oakland benefits from a reduction in air pollution and traffic.

-The citizens of Oakland are very well educated compared to the average community in the nation: 39.07% of adults in Oakland have a bachelor's degree or even advanced degree.
+The education level of Oakland citizens is very high relative to the national average among all cities (21.84%): 39.07% of adults in Oakland have a bachelor's degree or even advanced degree.

 The per capita income in Oakland in 2010 was $33,505, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $134,020 for a family of four.
 However, Oakland contains both very wealthy and poor people as well.